top of page

 • Ideal for Kit boxes

-• Sturdy construction good with heavier products.
+• Sturdy construction works well with heavier products.

 Disadvantages